Annapurna Base Camp - 9 Days

 Travel insurance

 This trek is easy in terms of hiking, but it takes place at high altitudes, so there is a small risk of altitude sickness and other hazards.
 Therefore, travel insurance is required.
-Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 4500 meters.
+Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 4500 metres.
 We ask our clients to provide detailed insurance information within a week of booking.
 In case of an emergency, we will use your insurance details to arrange a quick evacuation and transfer to medical facilities.

 Currency Exchange

 The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 130 NPR.
-In Kathmandu, you may find banks and approved money exchange centers where you can exchange major foreign currencies.
+In Kathmandu, you may find banks and approved money exchange centres where you can exchange major foreign currencies.
 ATMs are widely available to withdraw NPR, but extra service fees may apply.
 Make sure your notes are new and undamaged, as old or torn bills may be refused.
 Only the 100 INR note from India is legally accepted in Nepal.
 It’s best to exchange money in Kathmandu before heading to trekking regions, as exchange options in remote areas are limited.

 Extra Expense